lorenzo85/scenarios-ica/traffic-management-request-routing/step5/text.md

 Update the `notification` virtual service resource to add a new route based on a matching HTTP header.

-If the request contains HTTP header `testing: true`, then route the request to `v2`, otherwise default to `v1`.
+If the request contains HTTP header `testing: "true"`, then route the request to `v2`, otherwise default to `v1`.

 *http default route:*